KevinField/DAKT/README.md

 Its initial implementation is in the form of an HTML page (with optional JavaScript; perhaps unusually, with JavaScript enabled, DaKT will better preserve your privacy, and also function faster both UI- and network-wise: keyboardability depends on JS, and with JS, we can avoid unnecessary network round-trips / page-reloads.)
 However, DaKT uses a set JSON format that can then be implemented in the form of other (interoperable) clients.
 For example, you could implement it as a browser extension, an iOS app, a REBOL app, whatever you prefer.

+It's been tested on an old, low-spec netbook, not a swanky, cutting-edge developer workstation, so it should remain quite responsive (even more so than today's standard for responsive web UIs) even on old hardware.

 ## How is this different from, say, a bookmarks menu?

 A bookmarks menu is adequate when its hierarchy is small enough, Fitz' law notwithstanding.
 However, when the root menu has 300 folders, it's a bit like throwing your paperwork down the stairs.
 DaKT forces some measure of organization, fighting back against one of the difficulties of the technological age: Too Many Choices.
 It does this by limiting your hierarchy breadth (the number of options at each stage) to 9.